madlenivanova/batworld/README.md

 On Dato level, sections are differentiated via their section-id.

 It doesn't have to be unique, but in order for a section to be recognized as an intro section, the id needs to include it as a string, for example "section-intro".
 Same goes for feature and footer.
-To see exact implementation, check @utilities/dato.
+To see exact implementation, check datoToBF in @utilities/dato.

 **Defining custom sections and elements**